wagtail/rfcs/text/093-redirect-improvements.md

 An `is_eager` column will be added to a `Redirect`, which flags whether the redirect should run before the rest of the Wagtail page process, or afterwards (as they would currently). `is_eager` will default to `False`, to ensure it's not a breaking change, or impact other site behaviours.

 To properly support `is_eager`, the `RedirectMiddleware` will also need bringing up the `MIDDLEWARES` list, below incredibly high middleware such as `SecurityMiddleware`, `GzipMiddleware` and `WhitenoiseMiddleware`, but still as high as possible.
-For redirects to apply before Django's `APPEND_SLASH` functionality, and thus keep the redirect chains short, the `RedirectMiddleware` must come before `CommonMiddleware`.
+Unfortunately, this will impact performance, as a database query will need to be made for redirects on every request.

 A Django check will be added to warn users when `RedirectMiddleware` is placed below `CommonMiddleware`.